UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 `camera_navigation.init_world()`

-There is one function that is loaded once at the beginning of the game; we call it "init world"[md]init\_world inside scripts.py.
+There is one function that is loaded once at the beginning of the game; we call it *init_world* inside scripts.py.
 We are going to check the priority option in the Python controller to make sure this script runs on top of all the others.
 In this function, you will first find the global initialization.
 We are going to store in the global module logic all the elements we are going to reuse over the scripts.
 That way we don't need to get the object list every time we need a particular object.
 A common technique is to store the scene object as well.
 Therefore, for every scene, you can run a script at the beginning of the game that stores a reference to the current scene globally:

 .. code-block:: python